q-viper/q-viper.github.io/_posts/2022-10-16-basics-of-backtesting-in-python.md

 ## Preparing SMA

 We will work on our data from yfinance next.
-There is a good availability of classes and modules in backtesting and lets use them instead of writing our own indicators.
-But I have written many indicators from scratch and [you can find them here](https://q-viper.github.io/2022/03/20/python-for-stock-market-analysis-technical-indicators/).
+There is a good availability of classes and modules for stock backtesting and lets use them instead of writing our own indicators.
+But I have written many indicators from scratch and [you can find them here]({{site.url}}/2022/03/20/python-for-stock-market-analysis-technical-indicators/).
 Here, SMA stands for Simple Moving Average.

 We start by making a class that inherits `Strategy` class inside backtesting and we do not need anything at all at this time but lets use `crossover` and `SMA` too.
 But this will be covered later.
 First lets take a look into our data and try to plot SMA of two periods, one longer and one shorter.
 One SMA of 20 days and another of 40 days.
-Our simple strategy will be to buy when small SMA crosses over bigger SMA.
+Our simple stock backtesting strategy will be to buy when small SMA crosses over bigger SMA.

 ```python